-Sytner Holdings Ltd.

-Woodcote House

-Harcourt Way

-Meridian Buisness Park

-Leicester

-Registered in England No. 2681878

-to operate a Part B installation involving a coating activity, as prescribed in Section 6.4 Part B of Schedule 1 to The Regulations, at:
+Sytner Holdings Ltd. Woodcote House Harcourt Way Meridian Buisness Park Leicester Registered in England No. 2681878 to operate a Part B installation involving a coating activity, as prescribed in Section 6.4 Part B of Schedule 1 to The Regulations, at:

-Sytner Holdings Ltd. T/A Guy Salmon Land Rover Birmingham Road Coventry CV5 9GY
+Sytner Holdings Ltd. T/A Guy Salmon Land Rover Birmingham Road Coventry CV5 9GY d.....
+Alan Bennett, Head of Environmental Health A person authorised to sign on behalf of the Council

-The permit is subject to the conditions specified in this document consisting of 11 pages and comprising documents A, B and C, plans PPC/108/A, PPC/108/B and Appendix 1.
+The permit is subject to the conditions specified in this document consisting of 13 pages and comprising documents A, B and C, plans PPC/108/A, PPC/108/B and Appendix 1.